 Learn the Science:

 The lymphatic system has been recognized by doctors for its importance to preventative healthcare.
 Lymphatic function supports every other system in the body, including the immune, digestive, detoxification, and nervous systems.
-Many believe that poor lymph health is the underlying cause of a lot of conditions, from cellulite to cancer.
+Many believe that poor lymph health is the underlying cause of many conditions, from cellulite to cancer.

 Lymphatic fluids are an important component to maintaining good health and just like the circulatory or gastro-intestinal systems.